Today I'm talking about EPP - my Pemberley EPP to be precise.

 This month's Liberty Society is another stunning selection.
 If you've ever dreamed of owning starting your own Liberty stash, than a monthly subscription from the lovely girls at Ava&Neve is the most affordable way to start.

 Imagine getting these beauties in your mailbox!

-You’ll receive ten beautiful prints each month, which is plenty of fabric to under all kinds of projects, both large and small!
+You'll receive ten beautiful prints each month, which is plenty of fabric to use for all kinds of projects, both large and small!